 The website wordcounttools.com counts words and characters in a piece of text pasted into the browser and provides more statistics on sentences, paragraphs and readability.
 The ‘copy and paste into another browser’ step can slow you down though.

 Fortunately, there is a Chrome extension and Firefox add-on.
 After installing the extension/add-on, highlight your text, right-click and select Word Count Tool.
 You’ll see a pop-up similar to the one below containing counts of words, characters, sentences, paragraphs, plus average sentence length and average word length:

-Counting characters in meta tags
+Count characters in meta tags

 It’s important to limit the number of characters in your page’s title meta tag so that the title displays sensibly in search results without being truncated.
-The Moz title tag page has guidance on the recommended number of characters and an emulator to preview how your title will display in Google search results:
+The Moz title tag page has guidance on the recommended number of characters and an emulator to preview how your title displays in Google search results:

 If you publish posts and pages using WordPress, the All-in-One SEO Pack plugin is useful.
 It has a feature to display the character count, and a preview of, your post title and description in search results.
 This helps you to craft good title and description meta tags within the recommended character limits.

 After installing the plugin, start writing a draft post and expand the Screen Options menu (it’s at the top right of the screen).
 Ensure the All in One SEO Pack checkbox is selected.
 Beneath your draft post, you see a preview snippet of how your post title and description displays in Google search results.
 The plugin displays a character count (including spaces) to help you stay within the recommended character limit.

 For example, below is a screenshot of this post when I was writing it.
 The original post title – Browser-based word and character count tools for web editors – is prepended to the site title and previewed in the Title field.
 The draft title tag contains 73 characters: